briandconnelly/envvar/README.md

 envvar’s `envvar_get` functions can also apply validation logic.
-For this example, let’s set an environment variable called `LAUNCH_DATE` that absolutely must be in the future.
+For this example, let’s set an environment variable called `LAUNCH_DATE` that absolutely, positively must be in the future.
 For now, let’s set it to a date in the past.

 ``` r
 envvar_set("LAUNCH_DATE" = "1969-07-16")